Cigaras/IPTV.bundle/README.md

 * tvg-logo;
 * group-title.

 Included sample playlist may not work, but should serve well as an example.

-Should work on any client that is capable of playing desired network streams;
+Should work on any client that is capable of playing desired network streams.
 Tested on:
 * Plex Media Center for PC v.0.9.5.4
 * LG 42LW650s TV

 Planned for the future:
 * multi language support;